timescale/docs/cloud/services/create-a-service.md

 For installation instructions, and help getting your first service up and running, see the [Timescale Cloud installation section][cloud-install].

-You can have one database on each of your Timescale Cloud services.
-If you try to create a second database on a service that already has one, you receive an error like this:
+Each Timescale Cloud service can have a single database named `tsdb`.
+If you try to create an additional database you receive an error like this:

 ```sql
 ERROR:  tsdb_admin: database <DB_NAME> is not an allowed database name
 HINT:  Contact your administrator to configure the "tsdb_admin.allowed_databases"
 ```

-To create a second database, you need to create a second service.
+If you need another database, you need to create a new service.

 ## Where to next